 But just beyond the #BestLakeLife found at Lake Newell, the Brooks Region as a whole has unique and fun things to do throughout!
 You can walk where dinosaurs roamed, marvel at amazing feats of engineering, play in beautiful Kinbrook Island Provincial Park, sample incredible and locally made food and drink, take in the quintessential Alberta landscape, and so much more.
 Watch the video below, and then read on for all that there is to do in the area.

 We would like to acknowledge that the places mentioned in this post are located on the traditional territories of the Blackfoot Nations, which include the Siksika, the Piikani, and the Kainai.
-We also acknowledge the Tsuut’ina and Stoney Nakoda First Nations, the Métis Nation, and all people who walked this land for centuries.
+We also acknowledge the Tsuut’ina and Stoney Nakoda First Nations, the Métis Nation, and all the people who walked this land for centuries.

 Getting to Lake Newell and the Brooks Region

 Calgary to Brooks

 At just over 2 hours, the drive from Calgary to Brooks is quite scenic.
 The fastest way is via the Trans-Canada Hwy/AB-1 E heading out of the city towards Strathmore.
 Stay on Trans-Canada Hwy/AB-1 E for 173km until it’s time to merge onto AB-873 S and access the city of Brooks.